 Where to find what…

-Use the menu on the left of every page to explore the site.
+Use the menu on the left-hand side of each page to explore the site.

-- Using the Library – information on facilities and services, including borrowing, opening hours, floor plans and photocopying
+- Using the Library – information on facilities and services, including borrowing, opening hours, printing/photocopying and floor plans

 - Finding information – help and guidance on finding information, including details of resources in your subject